Oxford English Language Teachers' Academy Masterclass

 A Welcome from Dr Charles Boyle,

 Our team of friendly expert ELT tutors will guide you through a series of lively and practical morning workshops.
-Each afternoon we invite you to enjoy engaging lectures given by Oxford University academic staff and well-known ELT writers.
+Each afternoon we invite you to enjoy engaging lectures delivered by Oxford University academic staff, international ELT teacher trainers and well-known ELT writers.

 After class you can relax in over 24 acres of tranquil gardens and wooded grounds, sit by the college’s own lake far from the bustle of the busy city streets beyond Worcester’s high walls or explore one of Britain’s most beautiful cities.
 Each evening, a rich and varied social programme will help you to make the most of your time in Oxford.